redintro/hexbike/README.md

 - Select a keyspace: `select n` where 'n' is the keyspace number db[n]: (not required for db0 as it is default)
 - List all keys in a keyspace: `keys *`

-## Uses the Immutables library `https://immutables.github.io/`
+## Immutables
-To set up Annotation processing in IntelliJ:
+The application uses the immutables library `https://immutables.github.io/` so requires annotation processing to be enabled:
-- Check the 'Enable annotation processing' checkbox in Settings/Build, Execution, Deployment/Compiler/Annotation Processors
+- In intelliJ check the 'Enable annotation processing' checkbox in Settings/Build,Execution,Deployment/Compiler/Annotation Processors
-- Righ click target/generated-sources/annotations directory and choose to 'Mark Directory as' Generated Sources Root
+- Right click the target/generated-sources/annotations directory and choose to 'Mark Directory as' Generated Sources Root